‘It’s going to be legendary’: Dolly Parton to co-host New Year’s Eve Party with Miley Cyrus - NewsBreak

 KNOXVILLE, Tenn. ( WATE ) — Country music icon and legend Dolly Parton announced on Twitter that she will help bring in the 2023 year with singer-songwriter Miley Cyrus .

 Parton and Cyrus will host the “Miley’s New Year’s Eve Party” at 10:30 p.m.
 ET on NBC and the company’s app Peacock.
-They were both shown in a commercial asking people to join them in Miami.Twins born from embryos frozen nearly 30 years ago break record
+They were both shown in a commercial asking people to join them in Miami.Downtown Johnson City clothing store to close next month, online sales to continue

 “It’s going to be legendary,” Parton said in the video.